vladmandic/sd-extension-framepack/README.md

 Implementation of **Lllyasviel** [FramePack](https://lllyasviel.github.io/frame_pack_gitpage/) for **Tencent** [HunyuanVideo](https://huggingface.co/tencent/HunyuanVideo) I2V
 With some major differences and improvements:
-- *quantization support, new offloading, more configuration options, cross-platform*
+- *quantization support, new offloading, more configuration options, cross-platform, multiple video codecs*

 > [!NOTE]
 > At the moment implemented as [SD.Next](https://github.com/vladmandic/sdnext) extension, but will be fully > integrated into the main codebase in the future